BND Hamburger Icon

 State retirement plans

 With the announcement that the Treasury Department would wind down the Obama administration’s myRA retirement saving initiative, concerns around the dearth of Americans’ retirement savings were renewed.
-State retirement plans have been cropping up as an avenue to provide access to retirement savings accounts to employees who don’t have a 401(k) plan or the ability to open an IRA.
+State retirement plans have been cropping up as an avenue to provide access to retirement savings accounts to employees who don’t have a 401(k) plan or the ability to open an IRA or another employee retirement plan.

 “There is no traction at [the] federal level around workplace savings programs, so a lot of states have their own plans,” Trabold said.

-So far, 14 states and two cities have passed some kind of retirement savings legislation.
-Oregon, Illinois and California have passed Roth IRA programs.
-Vermont adopted a multiple-employer plan called the Green Mountain Secure Retirement Plan, and Seattle and New York City have enacted savings programs as well.
+So far, 20 states and two cities have passed some kind of retirement savings legislation.
+Oregon, Illinois and California have enacted state-sponsored Roth IRA programs.
+Additionally, Vermont and New York have modified their retirement programs to join other states with auto-IRA programs.

 “Talk around retirement plans has slowed a little bit [because of] some movement at the federal level about potential legislation that would make it easier for small businesses to start retirement plans,” Trabold added.
 “In D.C., there might be some agreement on it, so some states might take a wait-and-see attitude.
 So there’s a temporary hiatus, but it’s definitely worth keeping an eye on.”